pbogden/observable-jupyter-demos/README.md

 to 3-D scatterplots.
 We'll how to create the kinds of interactive visualizations that aren't currently possible in Python, such as this [Mona Lisa Histogram](https://observablehq.com/@d3/mona-lisa-histogram).
-We'll also create documentation that shows how to set up Observable notebooks so that they're easily usable with observable-jupyter.
+And for those data scientists who know a little JavaScript, we'll also create documentation that shows how to set up Observable notebooks so that they're easily usable with observable-jupyter.